 has many side effects.
-One in particular,anemia, can reduce the bone marrow's ability to make red blood cells.
+One in particular,anemia, is from reduction in the bone marrow's ability to make red blood cells.
 These red blood cells carry oxygen to all parts of your body.
 When there are too few red blood cells, body tissues do not get enough oxygen to do their work.
 This can often make you feel tired and sluggish.
-Fortunately there are treatments to help you get back on your feet.
+Fortunately, there are treatments to help you get back on your feet.

-Anemia is more than fatigue alone.
+Anemia may result in more than fatigue.
 Here are some other symptoms you may experience:

 - Feeling as if your heart is pounding or beating very fast